What do we write about when we write about beer?

 Yes—oh dear, yes—as E. M. Forster put it, a novel tells a story.
 It has a narrative, and a plot that aims to make that narrative pleasing and compelling.

 Does a beer have a narrative?
 Well yes—oh dear, yes!
 It sets the scene with its look: it is golden or ruby or black, clear or murky or opaque, fizzy or still, frothy or flat.
 It introduces its characters with its aromas.
-Those characters engage in their dramas and intrigues on the drinker’s palate, and in the beer’s finish and aftertaste all the loose ends are tied-up, the marriages are sealed with kisses, the funeral are orations given, the sunsets are ridden into and the cliffhangers are contrived.
+Those characters engage in their dramas and intrigues on the drinker’s palate, and in the beer’s finish and aftertaste all the loose ends are tied-up, the marriages are sealed with kisses, the funeral orations are given, the sunsets are ridden into and the cliffhangers are contrived.

 Forster resented that the common factor in most novels was story.
 The more we disentangle a novel’s story from “the finer growths that it supports”, he said, “the less shall we find to admire”.
 He thought that a good novel should have a lot more to it than a decent story.